-Short version: Sagrada was impossible for me to play out of the box without colorblind accessibility add-ons and assistance from other players.
+Accessibility TL;DR. As a colorblind gamer, Sagrada was impossible for me to play out of the box without accessibility add-ons and assistance from other players.

-The colors: I had the most trouble distinguishing the blue and purple dice.
+Regarding colorblind accessibility, I had the most trouble distinguishing the blue and purple dice.
 Red and green weren’t as problematic, because in the version I played they were pretty much “Crayola Red” and “Crayola Green.”
-Of course, your experience will vary.
+Other colorblind gamers’ experiences will vary.

-Help!: The solutions I used were threefold.
+The solutions I used were threefold.
 First, when choosing a game board I self-limited to one with very few blue or purple squares.
-Second, my friend Chad (follow him at Cast Iron Game Lab and Twitter) created this add-on that made a huge difference.
+Second, my friend Chad (co-owner of Cole Street Game Vault) created this add-on that made a huge difference.
 After each roll we simply sorted the dice by color (elapsed time: 3 seconds) and continued from there.
-That little piece of paper literally changed my Sagrada experience from unplayable to playable.
+That little piece of paper changed my Sagrada experience from unplayable to playable.
+Thanks, Chad!!

 Third, I asked other players to remind me what I was looking at on my board.
 Since I avoided blue and purple at the front end, I didn’t need this help too often.
 I tried to not purposely avoid those colors during play, but I’m sure I sometimes did so I wouldn’t have to ask for help as often.

 After a few friendly games at work, I went “next level” later in the month, playing in a Sagrada tournament at my friendly local game store, Blue Highway Games.
 I brought my paper-boxes tool and asked players to support my needs, which they were happy to do.
-I was a bit more apprehensive to ask about my board throughout each match, but I still requested help as needed.
+I was a bit more apprehensive to ask for support regarding my personal board in each match, but I still requested help as needed.

 I did not win the tournament, but I also did not feel out of place.
 I was proud to participate in a color-based board game event and grateful for the support from the gaming community.

-The fix: This one is a little tricky.
-Of course, I managed with the dice-color-boxes and help from other players.
+I managed to play Sagrada with the dice-color-boxes and help from other players.
 If I owned a copy I could change the purple dice’s pips from white to black, write color names on every square, and/or switch blue and purple dice to black and white.
 These would solve the playability issues, but at the cost of immersion.
 I think there is an opportunity to design more elegant solutions that support accessible play while maintaining theme.

 Image credits.
-Top: Floodgate Games.
-Bottom: Brian Chandler
+Top 2 and last image: Floodgate Games.
+Others: Brian Chandler